 - contribute, after their visiting scholar activities, to the promotion and dissemination of Erasmus Mundus in general, and the IMSISS programme in particular, in their university and country of origin.

-In addition, scholars may be asked to act as CES-named mentors to IMSISS collaborative dissertation placement students hosted by CES.
+In addition, scholars may be asked to act as CES-named mentors to IMSISS students.

 Priority will be given to applicants who wish to work on a joint research funding application/project or joint publication in collaboration with academic(s) within the IMSISS partner institutions and specifically at the host university where the fellowship will be carried out.